ricardopsantos/RJPS_MVPCleanRx/__Documents__/CarTrackReport/README.md

 ![Drag Racing](no_internet_usage_1.png)

-__Because the app have a cache system, we are able the use the app with internet connection__
+__Because the app have a cache system integrated, we are able the use the app with out internet connection__.
+The map it self will no appear, but the data on it will appear.

 ## Extra : Mock data

-The server data had inaccurate information (some of the coordinates were on the sea.
-For better developing experience and testing; the application can use mock data.
-The enable the mock data close the map, go to the second screen (a developer screen) and switch on the _Mock Data_.
+The server data had inaccurate information (some of the coordinates were on the sea).
+For a better developing experience and testing; the application can use [mock data](https://en.wikipedia.org/wiki/Mock_object).
+The enable the [mock data](https://en.wikipedia.org/wiki/Mock_object) close the map, then go to the second screen (a developer screen) and switch __on__ the _Mock Data_ option.
 Going now to the map, it will have more friendly information.
+The mock file is `
+AppConstants+Mock+CarTrack.swift`

 ![Drag Racing](mock_1.png)